cas-e/FoodTruckProject/README.md

 }
  ~~~

- Which then needs a correspond method to invoke it, such as IntBinaryOperator's `applyAsInt`.
+ Which then needs a corresponding method to invoke it, such as IntBinaryOperator's `applyAsInt`.

  In all honesty, it was a stumbling block for me to learn the "interface way" to do things.
 And I wondered, "Why is it like this?
 Why didn't they just add the usual lambda typing rules to Java when they added lambda?"